marceloAGSANT/marceloAGSANT/README.md

 - 👋 Hi, I’m @marceloAGSANT
-- 👀 I’m interested in Python
+- 👀 I’m interested in JavaScript and CC
-- 🌱 I’m currently learning Pandas and ML
+- 🌱 I’m currently learning JS and Node
 - 💞️ I’m looking to collaborate on new projects for beggingners

 <!---